Introducing NextGraph

 With NextGraph, we are aiming at the advent of a truly decentralised technology, that would bring about the Semantic Web envisioned by Tim Berners-Lee and his Giant Global Graph of interoperable data.
 We do understand the need for transactions to be validated in a decentralised way, and we integrated this feature in our design, without all the hassle of a unique chain or a cryptocurrency.

-But what matters the most eventually is not so much the name we give it, but instead to be able to provide efficient and reliable softwares that prepare for this technological revolution in the making.
+But what matters the most eventually is not so much the name we give it, but instead to be able to provide efficient and reliable softwares that prepare for this technological revolution in the making, and what users really need : privacy, resilience, freedom, control and efficiency.

 NextGraph